jupyterhub/mybinder.org-user-guide/doc/faq.rst

 ---------------------------------------------

 If you or another Binder user clicks on a Binder link, the ``mybinder.org`` deployment will run the linked repository.
-While running, you have a maximum of 2G of RAM. (if you use more than this amount, your kernel will be restarted).
-We only guarantee 1G to each user, so when it is busy you might not be able to use more than 1G.
+While running, users are guaranteed *at least* 1GB of RAM, with a *maximum* of 2GB.
+This means you will always have 1GB, you may occasionally have between 1 and 2GB, and if you go over 2GB your kernel will be restarted.

 How long will my Binder session last?
 -------------------------------------